 Most companies only ever have one type of share (or class of share).
-The shares are commonly called ordinary shares and will be the ones the company was incorporated with.
-The typical rights that go with ordinary shares (and the rights conferred by the Model Articles for private limited companies) are:
+These are commonly called ordinary shares and will be the ones the company was incorporated with.
+The typical rights that go with ordinary shares are:

-However, some companies choose to have two or more different types of share, often referred to as “alphabet shares“.
+However, some companies choose to have two or more different types of share, sometimes referred to as ‘alphabet shares’.
 It’s relatively straightforward to create a new share class.
 Indeed, if the shareholders consent then a company can have as many different share classes as it likes, each representing a different type of share.
-The rights that go with different classes of shares, which are at least in part described in the prescribed particulars for the class, can be whatever the shareholders are willing to accept.

-Equally, it should be noted that the shareholders’ rights attached to different classes of shares do not have to be different.
+Equally, the shareholders’ rights for different classes of shares do not have to be different.
 In fact, different share classes can have identical rights to other classes.
-In some companies, “alphabet shares” (“Ordinary A Shares”, “Ordinary B Shares” etc) with identical rights are issued to different shareholders.
+In some companies, ‘alphabet shares’ (ordinary A Shares, ordinary B Shares, etc) with identical rights are issued to different shareholders.

-Creating different share classes in this way might allow dividends to be paid to some shareholders but not to others, but the company should be careful to ensure that any such strategy does not constitute a breach of HMRC rules and guidelines.
+Creating different share classes in this way might allow dividends to be paid to some shareholders but not to others.
+The company should be careful to ensure that any such strategy does not constitute a breach of HMRC rules and guidelines.